Industrial waste heat recovery: save energy and reduce costs

 How waste heat is classified

-Waste heat media are usually classified based on temperature a large majority of waste heat media are classified as Low-Grade Waste Heat (LGWH).
-It is often the by-product of processes in the chemical, petrochemical, food, and textile industries.
-Compared to waste heat of higher temperatures, recovering low-grade heat is far more challenging, since heat transfer is driven by temperature differences between the source and the recipient.
-Nevertheless, this situation may change soon thanks to the continuous development of state-of-the-art heat recovery techniques.
+Waste heat media are typically classified based on temperature.
+A large majority of waste heat media falls under Low-Grade Waste Heat (LGWH).
+This typically results from processes in the chemical, petrochemical, food, and textile industries.
+Recovering low-grade heat presents more challenges than higher-temperature waste heat, as heat transfer is contingent on temperature differences between the source and intended recipient.
+However, ongoing advancements in cutting-edge heat recovery techniques may change this situation.

 The main sources of low-grade waste heat

-Identifying waste heat sources is a crucial step towards a successful heat recovery effort.
-The following list provides several sources of low-grade waste heat found in various industries.
-If any of these are present in your industrial activities, it could be worthwhile to further investigate the possibilities for low-grade waste heat recovery.
+Identifying sources of waste heat is a vital step toward a successful recovery initiative.
+The following list provides various sources of low-grade waste heat found across industries.
+If you encounter any of these in your industrial activities, consider exploring the potential for low-grade waste heat recovery.

 Liquid medium